-This is the default unless 'binutils' was configured with '--enable-deterministic-archives'.
+If 'binutils' was configured with '--enable-deterministic-archives', then this mode is on by default.
+It can be disabled with the '-U' option, described below.

 - -t Update the timestamp of the symbol map of an archive. - -U Do not operate in deterministic mode.
 This is the inverse of the '-D' option, above: the archive index will get actual UID, GID, timestamp, and file mode values.